 8. Reset your Windows 11 Machine

-IF despite trying all the above troubleshooting methods, Windows 11 Start menu does not work for you, then your only option is to reset your Windows 11 computer.
+If the Windows 11 Start menu does not work for you despite trying all the above troubleshooting methods, then your only option is to reset your Windows 11 computer.

 To reset your PC, press the Windows+I key combination and navigate to this option in the settings PC.

 Related Read: How to Fix Windows 11 Memory Leak Issues

 Fix Windows 11 Start Menu Issues With Ease